Saad bin Abdulaziz Al Saud: Early life and education

 Prince Saad was born in Qasr Al Hukm, Riyadh, in 1915 as the seventh son of King Abdulaziz.
 However, there is another report, citing his birth year as 1920.
 His mother was Jawhara bint Saad Al Sudairi.
 She was widow of Saad bin Abdul Rahman, full brother of King Abdulaziz.
 Prince Saad had two full brothers – Prince Abdul Muhsin and Prince Musa'id.
 Al Bandari bint Abdulaziz was his full sister.

 Jawhara bint Saad was the sister of Haya bint Saad who was another spouse of King Abdulaziz and the mother of Prince Badr, Prince Abdul Majid and Prince Abdul Illah.

 Military career

-Prince Sa'ad participated for the first time in the war at the Battle of Sabilla against Ikhwan that occurred in 1929, and was wounded severely and shot twice on his knee during the battle.
+Sa'ad's first experience of war came in the Battle of Sabilla against Ikhwan in 1929, when he was severely wounded, having been shot twice in the knee.
 The injury forced his uncle Prince Muhammed bin Abdul Rahman, who was in the battle as well to carry him outside where he transferred to Taif and stayed one month for treatment.
 After Sa'ad was fully treated, His father Abdulaziz sent him again to Prince Mohammed to train more on wars until 1931 when his father decided to appoint him as deputy commander of the battle of Jizan, which ended in victory and unification of the Kingdom in 1932.